 The waters of the Hudson River are not just perfect counterpoints to Manhattan’s bustling streets but also offer stunning views of NYC’s most famous landmarks.
 Boat tours take you sightseeing at remarkable points in American history, engineering, and architecture.

-Read our latest article about the best NYC boat tours.
+Read more info on our latest article about the best NYC boat tours.

 17 – Meet a Tyrannosaurus Rex at the Museum of Natural History